-No. The family does not pay for the services of the Medical Examiner office.
-The family should discuss funeral-related expenses with the funeral home of their choice.
+No. The family does not pay the Medical Examiner's office for their services.

+The family should discuss any type of paid services with the funeral home.

 Can a Medical Examiner case be an organ or tissue donor?

 Yes.
 The Medical Examiner offices work closely with organ procurement agencies.
 If the family wishes to donate organs or tissues, they need to give permission to the procurement agency.
 The Medical Examiner will consider the family's wishes, the needs of the procurement agency, and the need to preserve vital evidence in criminal cases.